rhastie/easy-nmos/README.md

 ```

 ### Needs more work to briefly explain what can/can't be done and the use of the "registration.sh" script to disable the nmos-registry so that the testing tool can be used to test the nmos-virtnode

+## Next

+- find Windows and Mac equivalent for `macvlan` driver in order to connect to LAN network